sdiehl/wiwinwlh/tutorial.md

 Just as with instances, contexts normally are also constrained to consist entirely of constraints where a class is applied to just type variables.
 The `FlexibleContexts` extension lifts this restriction and allows any type of type variable and nesting to occur the class constraint head.
-There however still a global restriction that all class hierarchies must not contain cycles.
+There is however still a global restriction that all class hierarchies must not contain cycles.

 ~~~~ {.haskell include="src/04-extensions/flexcontexts.hs"}